Fuel-Optimal Collision Avoidance Maneuvers in Long-Term Encounters with Station-Keeping Constraints: Successive Convex Program Formulation

-The primary goal of the optimization process is to reduce the collision risk by minimizing $\ipc$.
-This objective is mathematically formulated in \cref{sec:projLin1} using $\smd$ by leveraging the method proposed by Mao et al.\cite{Mao2021} and Armellin \cite{Armellin2021}.
-In \cref{sec:smdSensitivity}, the formulation is made more robust by introducing a sensitivity constraint acting on the gradient of $\smd$.

-A projection and linearization algorithm is utilized to convexify the nonlinear constraint in \cref{eq:keepout}, as depicted in Figure \ref{fig:minors}.
+The primary goal of the maneuver is to reduce the collision risk by lowering \gls{ipc}.
+This objective is mathematically formulated using \gls{smd} by leveraging the method proposed by Mao \textit{et al.} \cite{Mao2021} and Armellin \cite{Armellin2021}.
+In the following discussion, the indexes $j$ and $i$ are dropped since one the process is repeated multiple times inside the same major iteration and for each node.
+A projection and linearization algorithm is utilized to convexify the nonlinear constraint in \cref{eq:keepout}, as depicted in \cref{fig:minors}.
 This algorithm operates iteratively within the framework of minor iterations, denoted by the symbol $k$.
-For each node, the projection convex sub-problem aims to find the point on the surface of an ellipsoid that is closest to the relative position $\vec{r}_i^{j,k-1}$ from the previous minor iteration.
-When $k=1$, the value of $\vec{r}_i^{j,0}$ is the value of the last minor iteration of the previous major iteration.
-Additionally, if $j=1$, $\vec{r}_i^{1,0}$ is the position of node $i$ of the ballistic trajectory.
-In the formulation of the convex sub-problem, the indices $i$ and $j$ are dropped since one of these problems is solved multiple times inside the same major iteration and for each node.
+For each node, the projection convex sub-problem aims to find the point on the surface of the ellipsoid that is closest to the relative position $\vec{r}^{k-1}$ from the previous minor iteration.